Poverty, Depression and Anxiety: Causal Evidence and Mechanisms. With Gautam Rao, Frank Schilbach and Vikram Patel. Science, 370 (6522), 2020.

 Why are people who live in poverty disproportionately affected by mental illness?
 We review the interdisciplinary evidence of the bi-directional causal relationship between poverty and common mental illnesses -- depression and anxiety -- and the underlying mechanisms.
 Research shows that mental illness reduces employment and therefore income and that psychological interventions generate economic gains.
 Similarly, negative economic shocks cause mental illness, and anti-poverty programs, such as cash transfers, improve mental health.
 A crucial step toward the design of effective policies is to better understand the mechanisms underlying these causal effects.

 Mental Illness Discrimination.
-Working Paper (Job Market Paper).
+Submitted.

 Pre-registration Press Coverage ('Ideas Made to Matter', MIT Sloan)